 Easy Macaroni Salad, just like you’d get from the deli at the grocery store!
-This basic version of Classic Macaroni Salad can be modified to be made with tuna, peas, or whatever add-ins you’s like!
+Wondering how to make classic Macaroni Salad?
+This homemade recipe is easy and versatile.
+Add tuna, peas, or any of your favorite add-ins.

 Macaroni Salad is such a classic side dish for BBQs and potlucks!
 I remember my mom buying little containers of macaroni salad from the deli at the grocery store when I was a kid, and we’d eat it alongside burgers, hot dogs, you name it.

 Classic Macaroni Salad is super easy to make at home, and tastes just like what you might expect from buying macaroni salad at the grocery store.
 With just a few simple ingredients, you can make this classic summer side for your next BBQ.
 Don’t forget to check out our other pasta salads if you are looking for something a bit different!

 Easy Macaroni Salad comes together quickly.
 You’ll start by cooking 1 pound of elbow macaroni according to package directions, then draining it and rinsing it under cold water until it has cooled.
 Be sure to allow the macaroni to cool completely.

 While the macaroni is cooking, you’ll prepare the dressing and the other ingredients.
 To make the dressing for this easy macaroni salad, you’ll need mayonnaise, sour cream, apple cider vinegar, yellow mustard, sugar, salt, and black pepper.
 Classic macaroni salad is also going to have 1 ½ cups finely chopped celery, along with 1 cup of finely chopped bell pepper.
 Add in finely chopped parsley if you wish.

 Easy Macaroni Salad Ingredient Notes